UdayaLakmal/LockScreenDemo/README.md

 # LockScreenDemo

-1. This is only demo (no handle any memory leak from bradcast reciver)
+1. This is only a demo